-For lunch, indulge in Chef Ford Fry’s first restaurant, JCT Kitchen, now an icon in town where craft cocktails are served and the house made bacon mac and cheese is not to be missed.
+For lunch, indulge in chef Ford Fry’s first restaurant, JCT Kitchen, now an icon in town where craft cocktails are served and the house-made bacon mac and cheese is not to be missed.

-Across the street from Westside you can enter the design dream world of Dixon Rye, one of Atlanta’s most well curated design stores.
-Housed in a 1940's former ironworks space, this is a one-stop shop for antiques, candles, vintage furniture, and decadent tabletop accessories.
+Across the street from Westside you can enter the design dream world of Dixon Rye, one of Atlanta’s most well-curated design stores.
+Housed in a 1940s former ironworks space, this is a one-stop shop for antiques, candles, vintage furniture, and decadent tabletop accessories.

 Krog Street Market

-If you want to see how old Atlanta lived, visit the famous Swan House, built for the Inman’s by Atlanta’s much loved architect, Philip Trammell Shutze.
+If you want to see how old Atlanta lived, visit the famous Swan House, built for the Inman’s by Atlanta’s beloved architect, Philip Trammell Shutze.
 The home and garden feel more old-world Italy than old South.
 Plus, lunch at the Swan Coach house is like a Proustian portal into the lives of ladies who lunch.

 High Museum of Art

-Founded in 1905, The High has grown from a small town arts association to a world-class museum with 15,000 works of art in its permanent collection as well as one of America’s most impressive collections of nineteenth- and twentieth-century decorative art.
+Founded in 1905, The High has grown from a small town arts association to a world-class museum with 15,000 works of art in its permanent collection as well as one of America’s most impressive collections of 19th- and 20th-century decorative art.
 Housed in a Richard Meir masterpiece (with a recent addition by Renzo Piano) check out the growing collection of African American art as well as their impressive rotating exhibits.

 Scott Antiques Market

-If you are looking for a quiet, neighborhood-y vibe, the charming little inn, Stonehurst Place is just the ticket.
+If you are looking for a quiet, neighborhood-y vibe, the charming little inn Stonehurst Place is just the ticket.
 Built in 1896, by a textile mill magnate, this home is on the National Register and offers only six rooms and suites in the heart of midtown Atlanta.